ztachip/ztachip/Documentation/mcore_programmer_guide.md

 MCORE programs are C programs with embedded tensor syntax extensions.
 Tensor extensions are lines that begin with '>'.

 There can be up to 2 threads running in the MCORE processor.
-The 2 threads are usful in interleaving memory operation cycle from one thread to tensor operator execution cycle from the other thread.
+The 2 threads are useful in interleaving memory operation cycle from one thread to tensor operator execution cycle from the other thread.
 This greatly reduces memory access delay.

 ## 3. Tensor data objects

 Tensor data objects are objects defined in MCORE programs.

 They can be viewed as data variables in MCORE programming paradigm.